 One genre that Clarkson keeps coming back to for “Kellyoke” is country.
 Since her talk show kicked off in 2019, she has covered country hits such as Carrie Underwood‘s “Before He Cheats,” Deana Carter‘s “Strawberry Wine,” and Lee Ann Womack‘s “I Hope You Dance.”

-Due to the current world environment, Clarkson can’t be with her crew to record new episodes of her talk show in person.
-That means she can’t unite with her band to record live “Kellyoke” performances.
+Due to the current world environment, Clarkson was unable to be with her crew to record new episodes of her talk show in person for a while.
+That meant she couldn’t unite with her band to record live “Kellyoke” performances.

-But that hasn’t kept Clarkson from sharing new “Kellyoke” covers with her fans.
-She continues to post an almost-daily “Kellyoke” video on The Kelly Clarkson Show‘s official YouTube channel.
+But that didn’t keep Clarkson from sharing new “Kellyoke” covers with her fans.
+She continued to post an almost-daily “Kellyoke” video on The Kelly Clarkson Show‘s official YouTube channel.

-Instead of singing in the studio, Clarkson and her band members make each new “Kellyoke” video by filming their respective parts separately.
+Instead of singing in the studio, Clarkson and her band members made each new “Kellyoke” video by filming their respective parts separately.
 These parts are then combined to create a cohesive performance.

 This is the exact tactic Clarkson and her crew used when she sang a virtual duet with Trisha Yearwood on her 1996 hit “Believe Me Baby (I Lied).”

 The same tactic was utilized once more when Clarkson delivered a cover of another country hit…The Judds‘ “Why Not Me.”

 “Why Not Me” was released by The Judds in 1984 as the first single off of the duo’s album of the same name.
 The track lasted a total of 15 weeks on the U.S. Hot Country Songs chart, and two of those weeks were spent at the #1 slot.

 Years later, Emily Ann Roberts of Team Blake covered “Why Not Me” during the ninth season of The Voice.
 Roberts went on to place second during her season.